Staff Profile

 Professional activities

-I am a Fellow of the Higher Education Academy, and a mentor on the HEA accreditation scheme.
-I work as Progression Route Coordinator on the Liberal Arts Foundation Year.
-I am am member of the York Centre for Writing research group at York St John.
+I am a Senior Fellow of the Higher Education Academy, and am a mentor and assessor on the HEA accreditation scheme at York St John.